cnorthwood/ternip/README.txt

     extras/add_rule_numbers.py

-        This handy little script takes a ruleblock file and outputs the same ruleblock but with a comment at the top of each rule indicating it's index in the file.
+        This handy little script takes a ruleblock file and outputs the same ruleblock but with a comment at the top of each rule indicating its index in the file.
 It is highly recommended to run this if you write your own rules, as it makes quickly identifying faulty rules easy.